dfelinto/blender-manual/manual/grease_pencil/modes/object/trace_image.rst

    :Single:   The image empty is a single image or the current frame of an image sequence.
    :Sequence: The image empty is an :ref:`Image Sequence <image-sequence>`.

+Start at Current Frame
+   When enabled, Start the tracing process at the Current image frame.